Osaul4ik/M_P_T_MBP2019/README.md

 ---

-# Installation
+### 📦 Installation

-1. Run InstallCert.bat as Admin
-1. Install the WellspringPTP driver.
-2. Reboot if required.
+0. Extract the archive.
+1. Run TestMode.bat, enter 1, and press Enter to enable Test Mode.
+2. Restart your computer.
+3. Run InstallSert.bat to install the certificate.
+4. Right-click AmtPtpDeviceUsbKm.inf and select "Install".

 > **Note**
 > The driver currently requires Windows Test Mode because it is not digitally signed.